Skip to main content

 These templates are free general guides provided as-is.
 They do not constitute legal, safety or compliance advice.
 You are responsible for ensuring any form meets your specific workplace obligations, industry standards and applicable regulations.

-What is an electrical isolation checklist?
+What is a electrical isolation checklist?

 An electrical isolation checklist is a structured form used to verify that electrical equipment or circuits have been safely isolated, de-energised, locked out and tagged before maintenance, testing or repair work begins.
 It records each isolation point, the method of isolation (switching, fuse removal, link removal), lock and tag details, voltage testing results (proving dead) and the authorised personnel involved.
 Under AS/NZS 4836 (Safe working on or near low-voltage electrical installations), electrical isolation is required before any work on or near electrical equipment where there is a risk of contact with live parts.
 The checklist also documents the de-isolation procedure to ensure circuits are safely re-energised when the work is complete.

-Benefits of using an electrical isolation checklist
+Benefits of using this electrical isolation checklist

 • Electrical safety: systematic verification that circuits are de-energised before work prevents electrocution and arc flash incidents.